Pedro Vial: Chasing Lewis and Clark

 In 1795, Vial, suspected of being disloyal to Spain, was arrested in Santa Fe, but was soon freed and dispatched again to the Pawnee to make peace between them and the Comanche.
 He did so but on his return to Santa Fe he was re-arrested.
 He escaped and with Comanche help made his way across the Great Plains and took up residence for the next few years in the St. Louis area.
 He returned to Santa Fe again in 1803 and was pardoned and given back pay for his services.

 When the Spanish heard that the Lewis and Clark Expedition was traversing territory claimed by Spain, they attempted to halt the expedition.
 Vial and another French frontiersman, Jose Jarvet (Chalvert) led a force of 52 soldiers, Spanish settlers, and Pueblo Indians to find and arrest the Americans.
 Leaving Santa Fe on August 1, 1804, Vial reached a Pawnee village in central Nebraska where they heard that Lewis and Clark had already passed that way, and were about 100 miles (160 km) distant and proceeding up the Missouri River.
 Vial made no effort to catch the Americans, but returned to Santa Fe on November 5.

 The next year, departing Santa Fe on October 5, 1805, Vial and Jarvet with 100 men were sent out again to seek an alliance with the Plains Indians tribes to prevent the return of Lewis and Clark, who were by this time on the Columbia River, far to the northwest.
 Near present-day Las Animas, Colorado, Vial was attacked by about 100 well-armed and mounted Indians whose persistence caused him to return to New Mexico.
-He was unable to identify the tribe or language of the Indians attacking him which, given his expertise and experience, is odd.
+Despite his expertise and experience, he was unable to identify the tribe or language of the Indians attacking him.

 On April 19, 1806, Vial and Jarvet departed Santa Fe northward with yet another force, this time with 300 men, to secure treaties with the plains tribes and thwart the efforts of the Americans.
 The expedition was soon abandoned due to desertions and Vial was back in Santa Fe by May 30.

 The Spanish made one last effort to intercept Lewis and Clark.
 In June 1806, Lt.
 Facundo Melgares departed New Mexico with 600 men—105 soldiers, 400 militia, and 100 allied Indians—with the objective of making a peace treaty with the Pawnee and halting American incursions into what the Spanish considered their territory.
 Melgares left one-half his men on the Arkansas River and proceeded with the other 300 to the Pawnee villages in Nebraska.
 Although his talks with the Pawnee appeared successful, they also raided his horse herd.
 If Melgares had continued his journey another 100 miles (160 km) east to the Missouri River he might have intercepted Lewis and Clark on their return journey.
 The Melgares expedition was the largest military force ever dispatched by the Spanish to the Great Plains.
 Melgares returned to New Mexico in November 1806.